jmyers7/stats-book-materials/suggested-problems/20-suggested-problems.md

-**Suggested problems for Section [7.5](https://mml.johnmyersmath.com/stats-book/chapters/random-vectors.html#bivariate-empirical-distributions).**

-* Problems 5.5 and 5.13 in the Wackerly textbook.
-(The "official" textbook of the course.)

----

 **Suggested problems for Section [7.6](https://mml.johnmyersmath.com/stats-book/chapters/random-vectors.html#conditional-distributions).**

 * Problems 5.27, 5.31 and 5.33 in the Wackerly textbook.
 (The "official" textbook of the course.)